sergepilipchuk/maui-generate-data-bound-report/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExpress Reporting for .NET MAUI - Generate Bound-Data Report
+# DevExpress Reporting for .NET MAUI - Generate and Display a Data-Bound Report

+This example uses [DevExpress PDF Viewer for .NET MAUI](https://docs.devexpress.com/MAUI/404632/pdf-viewer/pdf-viewer) to display a data-bound report in a mobile app.

+You can adjust this example to use any previously-defined report.
+In this repository, the **ReportLibrary** folder contains the data source and the report layout definition.
+We constructed the report with the help of the [DevExpress Report Designer](https://docs.devexpress.com/MAUI/404437/reporting/reporting-overview) and named the report class `XtraReportInstance`.
+The code below creates this object to generate a report document.

-This example generates a data-bound report in the [DevExpress Report Designer](https://docs.devexpress.com/MAUI/404437/reporting/reporting-overview) and displays it in the [PDF Viewer for .NET MAUI](https://docs.devexpress.com/MAUI/404632/pdf-viewer/pdf-viewer).
-To use Reporting APIs in a .NET MAUI project, you need a license that includes [DevExpress Reporting](https://www.devexpress.com/subscriptions/reporting/).
+**NOTE**: To use Reporting APIs in a .NET MAUI project, you need a license that includes [DevExpress Reporting](https://www.devexpress.com/subscriptions/reporting/).

 <img width="40%" alt="DevExpress Reporting for .NET MAUI - Generate Bound-Data Report" src="Images/app-preview.png">